AMHCA has mapped out several suggested tracks/itineraries to make it easier for attendees to select their sessions.

 It is important for mental health counselors to recognize the values and needs of this special population.
 Counselors can be effective meeting the needs of this population when they are aware of the specific challenges and cultural norms that are a large part of serving in the military.
 A breakout sessions in this track focuses on the impact of military culture on mental health and substance use.

 AMHCA continues to be a leader in promoting our understanding of the role of neuroscience in the training, research, and practice of clinical mental health counseling.
 In addition to a robust interest network, AMHCA is the first counseling association to establish neuroscience-related standards, publish a special edition and create a special section in our journal, and establish a task force to provide direction on the future of neuroscience in our field.

 Through the use of assessment techniques, both client and counselor can gain an awareness of the unique constellation of traits, qualities, abilities, and characteristics that define each individual as unique.
 The assessment process considers mental and emotional well-being, physiological health, as well as relationship and contextual concerns.
 These sessions focus on psychological testing, CBT for OCD, and DSM-5 resources for differential diagnosis.

 Specialized Clinical Assessment Suggested Track PDF

 - Technology Assisted Counseling Track

 Mental health is adapting to the use of advanced communication technologies and the Internet for delivery of care and care support.
 By using advanced communication technologies, clinical mental health counselors are able to widen their reach to clients/patients in a cost-effective manner, ameliorating the mal-distribution of specialty care.
-Sessions in this track focus on technological therapy in tough times, creating community in a virtual training clinic and more!
+Sessions in this track focus on technological therapy, creating community in a virtual training and more!